Tax Evasion Statistics: Just How Damaging Is it to Not Pay Your Taxes?

 (Internal Revenue Service)

 Civil penalties occur even if you make an unintentional mistake while filling out your annual tax return.
 An abatement is the reduction of a penalty due to an error by the IRS or similar circumstances, such as bankruptcy abatement.
-According to tax evasion statistics, more than $2 billion in penalties was abated for individual and estate and trust tax returns last year.
+The number civil penalties assessed and abated has risen sharply compared to 2021, when a total of $33.5 billion was abated during the fiscal year.

 Sources